 Best Sleep Schedule for Night Shift Workers: A Practical Guide

-• The best schedule is the one you can follow consistently
+The best sleep schedule for night shift workers is the one you can follow consistently.
+Here's what the evidence supports:

 Working nights puts you in a constant battle with your body's natural clock.
 Your circadian rhythm wants you asleep when you're working and awake when you need to sleep.
 It's exhausting, frustrating, and can feel impossible to manage.